aaronloh16/brainrot-crossword/README.md

 **RizzWord** is a Model Eval Game that tests how well different AI models understand Gen Z internet slang and memes.

 - Select 2-4 AI models to compete
-- Watch them race to solve a crossword filled with terms like "SKIBIDI", "RIZZ", "GYATT", and "SIGMA"
+- Watch them race to solve a crossword filled with terms like "SKIBIDI", "RIZZ", "SALTY", and "SIGMA"
 - Models use intersecting letters as hints (just like a real crossword!)
 - See which AI truly has the rizz when it comes to internet culture